silverstripe/silverstripe-framework/docs/en/05_Contributing/02_Release_Process.md

 *  Add a `@deprecated` item to the docblock tag, with a `{@link <class>}` item pointing to the new API to use.
 *  Update the deprecated code to throw a `[api:Deprecation::notice()]` error.
 *  Both the docblock and error message should contain the **target version** where the functionality is removed.
-   So if you're committing the change to a 3.1 pre-release version, the target version will either be 3.2 or 4.0, depending on how disruptive the change is.
+   So if you're committing the change to a *3.1* minor release, the target version will be *4.0*.
+*  Deprecations should not be committed to patch releases
 *  Deprecations should just be committed to pre-release branches, ideally before they enter the "beta" phase.
    If deprecations are introduced after this point, their target version needs to be increased by one.
 *  Make sure that the old deprecated function works by calling the new function - don't have duplicated code!
 *  The commit message should contain an `API` prefix (see ["commit message format"](code#commit-messages))
+*  Document the change in the [changelog](/changelogs) for the next release
 *  Deprecated APIs can be removed after developers had a chance to react to the changes.
 As a rule of thumb, leave the code with the deprecation warning in for at least three micro releases.
 Only remove code in a minor or major release.
+*  Exceptions to the deprecation cycle are APIs that have been moved into their own module, and continue to work with the new minor release.
+These changes can be performed in a single minor release without a deprecation period.

 Here's an example for replacing `Director::isDev()` with a (theoretical) `Env::is_dev()`:

 	:::php
 	/**
 	 * Returns true if your are in development mode
-	 * @deprecated 3.1 Use {@link Env::is_dev()} instead.
+	 * @deprecated 4.0 Use {@link Env::is_dev()} instead.
 	 */
 	public function isDev() {
-		Deprecation::notice('3.1', 'Use Env::is_dev() instead');
+		Deprecation::notice('4.0', 'Use Env::is_dev() instead');
 		return Env::is_dev();
 	}

-This change could be committed to a 3.1.0-alpha2 release, stays deprecated in all following minor releases (3.1.0-beta1, 3.1.0, 3.1.1), and gets removed from 3.2.0.
-If the change was introduced in an already released version (e.g. 3.1.1), the target version becomes 3.2 instead.
+This change could be committed to a minor release like *3.2.0*, and stays deprecated in all following minor releases (e.g. *3.3.0*, *3.4.0*), until a new major release (e.g. *4.0.0*) where it gets removed from the codebase.

 ## Security Releases